Google Releases Important News About One of Their Ranking Factors - Page Experience

 What Is the Page Experience?

-There are a handful of different “Core Web Vitals” that Google pays attention to as far as optimizing your search engine ranking for certain keywords, and the page experience signal is one of the more important core web vitals they are tracking.
+There are a handful of different “Core Web Vitals” that Google pays attention to as far as optimising your search engine ranking for certain keywords, and the page experience signal is one of the more important core web vitals they are tracking.

-This specific metric measures important factors like overall web usability of the page and your site in general, load times, interactivity, bounce rate, and the overall stability of your content – and may include details like the freshness of updates, the cleanliness of code, and the overall optimize nature of your “backend”, too.
+This specific metric measures important factors like overall web usability of the page and your site in general, load times, interactivity, bounce rate, and the overall stability of your content – and may include details like the freshness of updates, the cleanliness of code, and the overall optimise nature of your “backend”, too.

 Other Core Web Vitals (CWV) can include the Largest Contentful Paint (LCP), a metric that measures the overall page speed of your content.
 To have a good overall page experience your site should load within 2.5 seconds.
 Any longer than that in your user experience suffers (as does your ranking in Google).